Abdullah-GTR/Ai266-spring22/README.md

 I don't want to drop AI because AI will be needed in every future project.

 my name is huzaifa id is 10830
+Why I choose computer science?
+CS is an inovative field and I want to do something big in the field of technology.Problem solving is the need of world nowadays.

+Why do you think we study Ai in CS?
+CS is a basic field and Ai is an advance technology.
+If we want to update and compete with the world we should aware with Ai.Future technology is also depends on Ai.

+My name is Muhammad Faiz 10637